The Pinkprint

-Upon its release, The Pinkprint received generally positive reviews from music critics, with many of them praising its production and personal lyrics.
-Among best of the decade lists, it landed 166 on Pitchfork and 60 on Rolling Stone.
-The album reached number two on the US Billboard 200 with 244,000 album-equivalent units in its first week, of which 198,000 were pure sales.
-In the United Kingdom, The Pinkprint opened at number 22 on the UK Albums Chart.
-As of December 2015, the record has sold 682,000 pure copies in the United States, and has since been certified 2× Platinum by the Recording Industry Association of America (RIAA) by adding streaming and track sales equivalent.
-The Pinkprint received a Grammy nomination for Best Rap Album in 2016.
+The Pinkprint received generally positive reviews from music critics, with many complimenting its production and personal lyrics.
+It was included in several publications' year-end and decade-end lists.
+In 2016, it received a Grammy nomination for Best Rap Album.
+The album peaked at number two on the US Billboard 200 with 244,000 album-equivalent units in its first week, of which 198,000 were pure sales.
+It also charted within the top ten in Canada, Norway, and Sweden, and the top twenty in Australia, Croatia, Finland, and Greece.
+As of December 2015, it has sold 682,000 pure copies in the US, and has since been certified 2× Platinum by the Recording Industry Association of America (RIAA).

-The Pinkprint spawned the singles: "Pills n Potions", "Anaconda", "Only", "Bed of Lies", "Truffle Butter", and "The Night Is Still Young".
-The second single, Anaconda, peaked at number two on the Billboard Hot 100 becoming Minaj's highest charting single at the time, while four other singles peaked within the top 40 of the Hot 100.
-To further promote the album, Minaj embarked on her third concert tour, titled The Pinkprint Tour, which commenced in March 2015 and ended in August 2015, spanning more than fifty shows over the five month period.
+The Pinkprint spawned six singles: "Pills n Potions", "Anaconda", "Only", "Bed of Lies", "The Night Is Still Young", and the initially iTunes-exclusive track "Truffle Butter".
+"Anaconda" peaked at number two on the US Billboard Hot 100, becoming Minaj's highest-charting single at the time, while four other singles peaked within the top 40.
+To promote the album, Minaj embarked on her third concert tour, titled The Pinkprint Tour, from March to August 2015, spanning more than fifty shows over the five months.